publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch15/schII/m__us_usc_t8_s1722.md

         (1) __In general__

-        The interoperable electronic data system required by subsection (a) of this section shall—
+        The interoperable electronic data system required by subsection (a) shall—

-            (A) have the capacity to compensate for disparate name formats among the different databases referred to in subsection (a) of this section;
+            (A) have the capacity to compensate for disparate name formats among the different databases referred to in subsection (a);

             (B) be searchable on a linguistically sensitive basis;